L1 Visa Dual Intent & Green Card Eligibility

 L1 Visa Dual Intent (Eligible for US Green Card?)

-What is meant by ‘dual intent’ and what does this mean for permanent residence eligibility?
+But what is meant by ‘dual intent’, and what does this mean for permanent residence eligibility?

 Under US immigration law, there are two different types of visa.
 Immigrant visas, such as the spouse visa, allow for permanent residence in the US and as such, are required where an individual wants to enter the US to reside indefinitely.